 Continuing or returning students should sort out lesson schedules directly with their current (or most recent) instructor.
-[If assistance in registration is needed, please contact the office directly (email@example.com).
-KCMC offers instruction in: violin, viola, double bass, clarinet, guitar, piano, voice, harp, trumpet and percussion.
+[If assistance in registration is needed, please contact the office directly firstname.lastname@example.org This summer, KCMC will offer instruction in: violin, viola, clarinet, guitar, piano, voice, trumpet and percussion.

 New students should contact the KCMC office directly.

 Private lessons can provide you with technical essentials that will help you prepare to become a more informed participant in the performing ensemble at your school or within an adult ensemble.
 Instructors can advise you as to where and how to go about renting (or purchasing) an instrument that will best fit your musical goals.
 Morning lesson times may be available for both youth and adult students during the summer, so please inquire.

 Note to students entering grades 9-12 in the fall:

 Summer is a great time to get in some concentrated work on furthering your technical skill on your instrument.
 It is also a good time to get ahead on preparing repertoire you might want to have ready for a seating audition for your school’s orchestra.
 Your private teacher can help you find and prepare a piece that might best demonstrate your technical level on your instrument.
 Similarly, if one aims to take a shot at competitive auditions [All New Hampshire and/or New England Music Festival] in the fall, summer preparation will be essential.
 Speak with your teacher as soon as possible to see if such a goal might be a reasonable one for you to build toward this summer or over the coming academic year.

 On Sunday afternoon, March 5, six youth violin students combined to present an energized program of well-known – and not-so-well-known – violin favorites.